T-Mobile Applicant

 Vendors or agents working on our behalf

-For example, companies T-Mobile hires to provide recruiting, payroll, benefits, and administrative services, and protect and secure our systems and service.
+For example, companies T-Mobile hires to provide recruiting, payroll, benefits, and administrative services, and protect and secure our T-Mobile Systems and service.

-For example, benefits partners T-Mobile hires to facilitate benefits administration, (e.g., health and insurance providers) and third-party providers of products and services (e.g., travel agents, ride share services).
-To the extent that T-Mobile provides personal data to such third parties, that personal data is governed by their privacy statements.
+For example, benefits providers that T-Mobile hires to facilitate benefits administration, (e.g., health and insurance providers) and independent providers of products and services (e.g., travel agents, ride share services), including those with whom we disclose information to for a service or engagement you have requested.
+To the extent that T-Mobile discloses personal data to such providers, that personal data is governed by their privacy statements.

 Parties to a corporate transaction or proceeding